alexandreborges/malwoverview/README.md

   where:

-        <directory> is the folder containing malware samples.
+        <directory> -d is the folder containing malware samples.
-        <fullpath>  specifies the full path to a file
+        <fullpath>  -f specifies the full path to a file.
+Shows general information about the file (any filetype).
         (optional)  -b 1 forces light gray background (for black terminals).
+It does not work with -f option.
         (optional)  -x 1 extracts overlay (it is used with -f option).
-        (optional)  -v 1 queries Virus Total database for positives and totals.
+        (optional)  -v 1 queries Virus Total database for positives and totals (any filetype).
-        (optional)  -s 1 shows antivirus reports from the main players (it is used with -f option)
+        (optional)  -s 1 shows antivirus reports from the main players.
+This option is used with -f option (any filetype).

         If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.
         Remember that public VT API only allows 4 searches per second (as shown at the image above).